How to Talk to Your Teen About Opioid Drugs

 - If your child asks you a question and you don't know the answer, say you'll get it and then have the conversation again.

-- Whether you suspect your child is using drugs or you're just being a proactive parent, speak in a nonaccusatory way.
+- Whether you suspect your child is using drugs or you're just being a proactive parent, speak in a way that doesn't sound like blame.

 - Get to an emotional place where you feel comfortable having this conversation; maybe that means practicing or role-playing with a friend or your spouse.